prasanth100v/Git-and-Github/DevOps-Specific GitHub Interview Questions.md

 ### 🔥 DevOps-Specific Example (EKS + GitOps)
 “When a PR is merged into main, Argo CD automatically syncs the changes to EKS.
 Branch protection ensures only reviewed and tested code reaches production.”

+### 🏆 Final Interview-Ready Summary
+In DevOps, Git acts as the source of truth for both application and infrastructure code.
+I use branch-based workflows, PR reviews, protected branches, and tags to enable safe deployments, fast rollbacks, and full auditability.